-Humanities Teachers: Mr Baker, Mr Gilson, Miss Hewson, Mr Marriott & Miss Myers
+Humanities Teachers: Mr Baker, Mr Gilson, Miss Hewson, Mrs Myers Mooney

 "There are so many reason why geography is important, especially in the modern - and rapidly changing - world we live in.
 Understanding the factors that govern the world, be it your local community or globally, means you will be better prepared for the future.
 The world is an AMAZING place and one that is now within everyone's grasp to explore, enjoy and improve.